cabforum/servercert/docs/BR.md

   1. 30 days; or
   2. if the Applicant submitted the Certificate request, the time frame permitted for reuse of validated information relevant to the Certificate (such as in [Section 4.2.1](#421-performing-identification-and-authentication-functions) of these Guidelines or Section 3.2.2.14.3 of the EV Guidelines).

-The CA MAY use FQDNs returned from DNS CNAME lookups to calculate the ADN for the purposes of domain validation under this method.
+The CA MAY use FQDNs returned from DNS CNAME lookups to determine the ADN for the purposes of domain validation under this method.

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.